davidcphoto/zuppercase/README.md

-# zuppercase README
+# zCase README

 Automatically converts to uppercase any key pressed for the mainframe languages cobol, jcl, rexx and high level assembler.

 ## Features

-- Activate and deactivate zUpperCase for individual mainframe languages in workspace settings.
+- Activate and deactivate zCase for individual mainframe languages in workspace settings.

-- Activate and deactivate zUpperCase for active text document language in status bar.
+- Activate and deactivate zCase for active text document language in status bar.

     ![StatusBar.png](imagens\\StatusBar.png)